-In this weeks newsletter I talk a little bit about eating out in public and how complex this can be if your brain’s a bit of a twat like mine.
+In this weeks newsletter I talked a little bit about eating out in public and how complex this can be if your brain’s a bit of a twat like mine.
 I found myself wanting to say so much more on the subject as it’s been one of my biggest anxieties growing up and I know a bunch of you feel the same way.

-1. Not sitting where you want
+1. Not being able to sit where you want

 2. Having to get up and help yourself